kobenairb/opt-65816/Readme.md

 ### Usage

-Just give the ASM file to optimze as argument to `opt-65816`.
+Just give the ASM file to optimize as argument to `opt-65816`.

 ```
-opt_65816 /path/to/your/asm/file
+opt-65816 /path/to/your/asm/file
 ```

 Or by using the `stdin`.